jogeshsingh/MIPS-32-bit-Single_Cycle_Architecture_Implementation/README.md

 ![sim2](https://user-images.githubusercontent.com/98607828/175819264-ea26e036-b392-4a29-9026-5dfb44aa7ab8.jpg)

---first instruction is at rom[0] = 0226020 H (Which is already been depicted in Instuction memory pointed as R-type instruction for add.
+--first instruction is at rom[0] = 0226020 H (Which is already been depicted in Instruction memory pointed as R-type instruction for add.
 Here opcode is 000000 for R-type while control bits for selection between Load/Store or R-type is different Opfield is 10 for R-type (Addition) and function field opcode is also different which in case of Load/Store/Branch/Jump is not required .